Most dogs and humans agree: brushing a dog’s teeth is about as enjoyable as having a root canal!

 Dental sprays, wipes, and water additives are also good ways to support your dog’s dental health.
 Although not nearly as fun as options #1 and #2, and not nearly as effective as brushing, these products can supplement your dog’s overall oral health plan.
 Additionally these products can be significantly more economical than chews or treats.

-#4 – Low Carb, Ancestral Diets Designed Scrape Teeth Clean
+#4 – Low Carb, Ancestral Diets Designed to Scrape Teeth Clean

 It may come as a surprise to some, but dogs were not designed to eat kibble!
 Although dry dog food is both convenient and cost effective, our pups pay the price when it comes to their dental health as the high carbohydrates accumulate on their teeth and gums and lead to tartar buildup.